Freak613/stage0/README.md

 ## Benefits

 - Zero dependencies, tiny size.
-You barely feel it: `h` - 567B, `reconcile` - 951B, `styles` - 446B, minified+gzipped.
+You barely feel it.
 - No building, no polyfills required.
 - No abstractions.
 Complete freedom over rendering and updating pipelines.
 The code will do only what you want it to do.
 - Template strings.
 You don't need to write DOM API manually, cause cloning is much faster.